shreyasnagaraja/Crunch/README.md

 The following must be accomplished inorder to successfully complete this assignment

 * Follow the different TODO's commented out in the code to complete the assignment.
-* Refer the Junits for help and ensure that all the junits pass on successful completion of code.
+* Refer the Junits(CreatePutFnTest and StringSplitFunctionTest) for help and ensure that all the junits pass on successful completion of code.
 * Successfully Build and execute the job.
 * Verify the results by scanning the table